haiwen/seafile-admin-docs/manual/setup_binary/outline_ce.md

 # Deploying Seafile

 We provide two ways to deploy Seafile services. **Docker is the recommended way**.

+!!! warning
     Since version 12.0, binary based deployment for community edition is deprecated and will not be supported in a future release.

 * Using [Docker](../setup/setup_ce_by_docker.md)
 * Manually installing Seafile and setting up database, memcached and Nginx/Apache.
 See the following section.